converging-machine/converging-machine.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a computational scientist specializing in AI-driven medical imaging analysis at UCSF's Yang Lab.
-My research focuses on developing advanced machine learning solutions that transform multimodal radiological data into precise diagnostic tools[1].
+My research focuses on developing advanced machine learning solutions that transform multimodal radiological data into precise diagnostic tools.

 **Research Focus**
 - Data-centric AI approaches for medical imaging